KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Komodo recommends that `ac_reward` be included in all asset chains.
 This prevents the asset chain from becoming an on-demand blockchain, and therefore this increases the asset chain's security.

 To make an asset chain that has no block reward and is not on-demand, include the parameters: `-ac_reward=1 -ac_end=1`.
-The asset chain's first block will have a block reward of one, after which the `ac_reward` value will end, as defined by the `ac_end=1` value.
+The asset chain's first block will have a block reward of one satoshi, after which the `ac_reward` value will end.

 #### :pushpin: Examples: